fjudith/katacoda-scenarios/hyperledger-sawtooth-security/c1_identify-network-id-system-peer-id/step1.md

-# Step 1 - Check network ID
+# Step 1 - Demistifying network ID / System / Peer ID

-From a block percepective a node is considered as a transaction signer.
+From a block percepective:

+1. Each block has a **transaction signer**.
+2. The transaction signer has a **SIGNER ID** in the blockchain.
-The Network ID correspond to the block `SIGNER` and the signer ID is nothing but the **public key of a given validator**.
+3. This SIGNER ID is nothing but the **public key of a given validator**.

 * Open an interactive shell session in `chsa-c1-00`.